 Challe Hudson, from North America, now in London, came to brasses from the perspective of one who not only studied historical gown design, but who made replica historical costumes.
 She explained in detail the pediment headdresses of the early 16th century, which were even more elaborate than most of us imagined.
 The pediment was above a pointed stiffened form which she demonstrated could sometimes be seen on brasses under the pediment.
 From making such headdresses herself, she showed some that she had constructed; and she threw light on the bunched fabric behind the heads of ladies.
 From portraits of the period she was able to demonstrate that the lappets were often heavily embroidered and sewn with borders of pearls.
 These too appear on brasses.
-The headdresses were
+The headdresses were complex garments, layered and structured, whose complexity is hinted at in many brasses.
+Challe's account, concentrating on just one type of headdress, threw refreshing light on the ladies we have so often looked at but not fully understood.

-Upper half of a lady, engraved c.1520, Society of Antiquaries of London (M.S.VIII). (photo: © Martin Stuchfield)
+Upper half of a lady, engraved c.1520, Society of Antiquaries of London (M.S.
+VIII). (photo: © Martin Stuchfield)